dbsxfz/RMW/Evasion Robustness Evaluation/README.md

-# Code for Evaluating Evasion Robustness of Watermark Models
+# Code for Evaluating Evasion Robustness of Watermarked Models

 This folder provides the implementation for assessing the evasion robustness of watermarked models: